nickl72/image-web-app/README.md

  * Front end has option to render on change or batch changes
  * Users can convert images to ASCII
  * Images can be saved/downloaded after editing
- * Use Lorem Picsum/unsplash API to get random images to use
+ * Use Lorem Picsum/unsplash API to get images to use

 ## Silver
  * ASCII images can be downloaded as Text or pre styled HTML